Skip to content

 1. Interactive mode

-For interactive mode, Cypress should be installed on local computer and some symbolic links should be created.
-All actions for linking are made by the rule functional_server_cypress_open of the makefile.
-To open the GUI and select tests to launch, command will be:
+For interactive mode, Cypress should be installed on the local computer and some symbolic links should be created.
+All actions for linking are performed by the rule functional_server_cypress_open of the Makefile.
+To open the GUI and select tests to launch, the command will be:

 make functional_server_cypress_open